BRATISLAVA – charming capital city hidden between Vienna and Budapest

 Many significant and well-known musicians such as Josef Haydn, Wolfgang Amadeus Mozart, Ludwig van Beethoven or Anton Rubinstein performed their music art for the nobility of Bratislava and in 1820 an outstanding pianist and composer Franz Liszt performed one of his first concerts here at the age of 9.

-Still at the beginning of the 20th century Bratislava was a trilingual place where most of the citizens were able to speak Slovak, German and Hungarian perfectly.
-This is even today present on a building which portrays a multilingual character of the city.
+Still, at the beginning of the 20th century, Bratislava was a trilingual place where most of the citizens were able to speak Slovak, German and Hungarian perfectly.
+This is even today present on a building that portrays a multilingual character of the city.

 Communism definitely left its footprint on the architectural panorama of the city and made today’s capital become a contrast of old and modern destroying a big part of the historical center.